arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 This tutorial showed how to use the **Arduino AWS S3 CSV Exporter** to extract time series data from **Arduino Cloud** and store it in **AWS S3** for structured management and analysis.
 The exporter can be adapted to different use cases with configurable settings for aggregation intervals, tag-based filtering and optional data compression.

-By deploying the exporter using a CloudFormation template, you have simplified cloud based data storage for IoT applications.
+By deploying the exporter using a CloudFormation template, you have simplified cloud-based data storage for IoT applications.
 This setup automates data collection, simplifying trend analysis, device monitoring and long-term storage management.